x79-sys/x79-keker/README.md

 # x79-keker
 my keker very cool and good
+for educational purposes only!
 ## Tutorial
 Have your list of accounts in a file formatted as `user:pass`
 ## Requirements